johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Distributed function parameters and return values

-In addition to the usual `Sendable` parameter and reutrn type requirements of actor functions, distributed actor functions also require their parameters and return values to conform to `Codable`.
+In addition to the usual `Sendable` parameter and return type requirements of actor functions, distributed actor functions also require their parameters and return values to conform to `Codable`.
 This is because any call of a distributed function may potentially need to be serialized, and `Codable` is our mechanism of doing so.

 Our greeter example naturally fulfills these requirements, because it only used primitive types which already conform to `Codable`, such as `String` and `Int`: